loethen/brain-training-games/data/blog/vanderbilt-adhd-rating-scale-comprehensive-guide.md

 For families and individuals navigating ADHD assessment, understanding the Vanderbilt scale's role in the diagnostic process can provide valuable insights into the comprehensive, scientific approach that modern healthcare professionals employ in ADHD evaluation.

-### Take Your Own ADHD Assessment
+### Children's ADHD Assessment

-Ready to evaluate your own attention patterns?
-Our online ADHD assessment is based on the core 18-item ADHD symptom evaluation from the Vanderbilt scale, focusing specifically on the inattention and hyperactivity/impulsivity symptoms that define ADHD.
+Is your child showing signs of attention difficulties?
+Our online ADHD assessment is based on the core 18-item ADHD symptom evaluation from the Vanderbilt scale, designed specifically for children aged 6-12 years and focusing on the inattention and hyperactivity/impulsivity symptoms that define ADHD.

-**[Take the ADHD Assessment](/adhd-assessment)** - Get personalized insights into your attention patterns and receive tailored cognitive training recommendations.
+**[Take the Children's ADHD Assessment](/adhd-assessment)** - Get insights into your child's attention patterns and receive tailored recommendations for supporting their development.

 ### Enhance Your Focus with Evidence-Based Training